Architecture And Operating Model

 Routing model

-This matters because the product should not become conceptually owned by one tool.
+This matters because the product should not become conceptually owned by one tool, and heavy metadata no longer clutters the static router.

 Query and scoring model